quasar-chunawala/py_volanalytics/docs/source/a_short_note_on_dupire_formula.md

 ### Calendar spread condition

 Calendar spread arbitrage is usually expressed as the monotonicity of the European call option prices $C$ with respect to the maturity $T$.
+I closely follow the derivation in [Fengler(2005)](https://core.ac.uk/reader/6978470).

 ::: {#prp-calendar-spread}